Discrete conservation laws for finite element discretisations of multisymplectic PDEs: Introduction

-There are two main proposed discretisation approaches to the multi-symplectic formulation of Hamiltonian PDEs.
+There are two main proposed discretisation approaches to the multisymplectic formulation of Hamiltonian PDEs.
 The first is inspired by a technique proposed by Veselov to discretise Hamiltonian ODEs and consists of {\it discretising} the Lagrangian density to yield a discrete analogue of the variational principle, and {\it then extremising} to obtain discrete Euler Lagrange equations, \cite{marsden98mgv}.
-The second is obtained by first {\it extremising} the variational principle, writing the multi-symplectic PDEs in the strong multi-symplectic formulation, and {\it then discretising} these equations with structure preserving approximations, \cite{BridgesReich:2001}.
-The first approach leads automatically to the conservation of a discrete multi-symplectic conservation law and the corresponding numerical methods typically show as a side effect good local conservation of a modified energy and momentum in numerical experiments.
-The second approach is more flexible, while discretisations with similar properties can be obtained using appropriate multi-symplectic schemes \cite{BridgesReich:2001}, this formulation can be also easily adopted to obtain methods satisfying local conservation laws of energy or momentum \cite{GongCaiWang:2014}.
+The second is obtained by first {\it extremising} the variational principle, writing the multisymplectic PDEs in the strong multisymplectic formulation, and {\it then discretising} these equations with structure preserving approximations, \cite{BridgesReich:2001}.
+The first approach leads automatically to the conservation of a discrete multisymplectic conservation law and the corresponding numerical methods typically show as a side effect good local conservation of a modified energy and momentum in numerical experiments.
+The second approach is more flexible, while discretisations with similar properties can be obtained using appropriate multisymplectic schemes \cite{BridgesReich:2001}, this formulation can be also easily adopted to obtain methods satisfying local conservation laws of energy or momentum \cite{GongCaiWang:2014}.
 In the sequel we shall follow the latter approach.
-We note for Hamiltonian ODEs that symplecticity is often preferred over a conservative schemes as it allows for backward error analysis, and the resulting scheme will preserve a modified conserved quantity \cite{HairerLubichWanner:2006}.
-A backward error analysis for multi-symplectic schemes in the PDE setting is not yet fully developed, \cite{MooreReich:2003, IslasSchober:2005}.
+We note for Hamiltonian ODEs that symplectic schemes are often preferred over conservative schemes as they allow for backward error analysis, and the resulting schemes will preserve a modified conserved quantity \cite{HairerLubichWanner:2006}.
+A backward error analysis for multisymplectic schemes in the PDE setting is not yet fully developed, \cite{MooreReich:2003, IslasSchober:2005}.
 On the other hand, being able to bound the approximation by the energy often proves to be an invaluable property for convergence studies of both geometric numerical integrators \cite{CourantFriedrichsLewy:1967, BuchholzEtAl:2018, BuchholzDoerichHochbruck:2020} and finite element schemes via energy arguments \cite{Thomee:2006}.